gaidardzhiev/oldbox/readme.md

 oldbox.c - simple command dispatcher for the utilities lsblk.c - list block devices
 systrace.c - trace system calls and signals on armv8l and x86_64
+bundle.c - bundle files into a POSIX shell script archive
 ```